Marcmurray92/honors_diary/diary.md

 __Initial Research__

 After the meeting I had to think of a new idea, and

-- Idea Formulation
+* Idea Formulation
-        - What I want to specialize in is front end development for interactive web applications, and need to find a way to work this into my project.
+        What I want to specialize in is front end development for interactive web applications, and need to find a way to work this into my project.

-            - In researching the best packages for creating single page applications, I decided on AngularJS.
+        In researching the best packages for creating single page applications, I decided on AngularJS.

-            - In researching various frameworks for CSS and responsive pages/applications, I am currently stuck between Bootstrap and Bourbon Neat.
+        In researching various frameworks for CSS and responsive pages/applications, I am currently stuck between Bootstrap and Bourbon Neat.

-            - Bootstrap -
+        __Bootstrap__
-                - Advantages:
+        * Advantages:
-                    - Industry standard
+            ..* Industry standard
-                    - Plenty of learning resources available
+            ..* Plenty of learning resources available
-                - Disadvantages:
+        *Disadvantages:
-                    - Gratuitous use of class names means the page markup can be bloated and difficult to read.
+        ..*Gratuitous use of class names means the page markup can be bloated and difficult to read.

-            - Bourbon Neat -
-                - Advantages:
+        __Bourbon Neat__
+        *Advantages:
-                    - Uses SASS natively
+            ..* Uses SASS natively
-                    - SASS based grid system makes use of mixing rather than classnames
-                    - Geared more towards semantic and clean markup
+            ..* SASS based grid system makes use of mixing rather than classnames ..*Geared more towards semantic and clean markup *advantages:
-                - Disadvantages:
-                    - Not nearly as many learning resources available
-             - Emailed facilitator with new idea.
+            ..* Not nearly as many learning resources available ..* Emailed facilitator with new idea.